stnuessl/rf/README.md

 which should not be broken.
 That is the reason why I want to try to build a reliable refactoring tool which just works.
 By avoiding any graphical user interface this program may help other developers experiencing similiar issues with their IDE or editor.
+Also, this enables the user the specify multiple entities for refactoring while running only a single tool invocation.
-This also enables the user the specify more than one entity to be refactored at the same time which can't be usually be done with refactoring tools provided by IDEs.
+This usually can't be done with refactoring tools provided by most IDEs.

 ## Advantages